Week 5 Tutorial

 • For the whole of Australia there may be other parties for which we have yet to download the colours.

-• There may also be some small differences in how the Division are named.
+• There may also be some small differences in how the electoral divisions are named.
 You may need to handle some edge cases.